5jt/dyalog-cookbook/manuscript/08_handlingErrors.md

 but only if you ticked the check box "Console application" in the "Export" dialog box.

 ## Foreseen errors

-For those we check in the code and quit when something is wrong but pass an error code to the calling environment..
+For those we check in the code and quit when something is wrong but pass an error code to the calling environment.

 First we define in `#.MyApp` a child namespace of exit codes: